Che Fu: 2b S.Pacific (1998–2000)

-In 1998 Fu released his debut album 2b S.Pacific.
+In 1998, Fu released his debut album 2b S.Pacific.
 The album went double platinum and spawned four top-ten hits, which was unheard-of for a local hip hop artist at the time.
 The following year, he received the Single of the year award for Scene III.
 Fu subsequently formed a band named The Krates for studio work and live performances.
 Paul Russell, previous drummer for Supergroove, is part of The Krates line-up.

 Navigator (2001–2003)

 Fu released his follow-up album Navigator in 2001, debuting at number one and generating triple platinum sales.
-At the 2002 New Zealand Music Awards, Fu took home five tuis: Single of the year for "Fade Away", Album of the year, Top male vocalist, Best R&B / Hip hop album, and Best music video.
+At the 2002 New Zealand Music Awards, Fu took home five Tui awards: Single of the year for "Fade Away", Album of the year, Top male vocalist, Best R&B / Hip hop album, and Best music video.
 That same year, Fu received the APRA Silver Scroll for his single "Misty Frequencies".
 He went on to win Best male vocalist in 2003 for "Misty Frequencies".